drchetan-ac/ABCDI/README.md

 Update the "logins.xlsx" file with login credentials of the lab.
 ABCDI is distributed freely under GNU AGPL license.

+Update the appropriate drivers in /src/drivers/ as per the version of the installed browser.
+Firefox is recommended, for which gecko drivers are included, but may need to be updated as required in the host system.

 Acknowledgements:
 1. ICMR NITM COVID testing lab, including the nodal officer, data entry staff for providing crucial inputs to develop this software.
 2. Dr. Debprasad Chattopadhyay, Director, ICMR NITM for his support.